Remi-Coulom/joedb/doc/source/intro.rst

 - Only one process can open the database at the same time.
 - C++ is the only supported programming language.

 These limitations are likely to be removed in the future.
-A rudimentary C wrapper is available, and supporting more programming languages via this C wrapper should be easy.
-The option to use a key-value store instead of RAM is planned, too.
-Concurrent access to data via a server would be also possible in theory.
-So these are not fundamental limitations.

 A drawback of the joedb approach is that the full journal has to be replayed from scratch when opening a file.
 Traditional databases have the data stored on disk, and can access it directly, without reading the full database first.